dee2499/Product-managment/README.md

 - replace simple `LIKE` search with full-text search or a search service once product volume justifies it;
 - add caching for frequently viewed catalogue pages;
-- move long-running work, such as imports and image processing, onto queues;
+- move long-running work, such as imports and image processin, into laravel queues;
-- store uploads in object storage rather than on the application server;
-- add audit logs and more granular permissions; and
 - introduce tenant scoping if the product catalogue was shared by multiple organisations.
+- Configure Laravel's filesystem to use the s3 driver to store uploaded files directly in an object storage bucket.

 ## Project layout